 The case with honey is similar.
 Honey largely consists of various sugars, such as fructose and glucose, as well as minerals and traces of vitamins.
 These minerals are inadequate to meet our mineral requirements and, vis-a-vis other forms of sugar, do not provide any notable nutritional advantages.

 SUGAR - A DRUG?

 Sugar is neither an addictive substance as it has no mind-altering effect nor does it fulfil the criteria for addiction issued by the WHO (ICD- 10, International Statistical Classification of Diseases and Related Health Problems) such as compulsive consumption, loss of control, development of tolerance, mental and physical dependence.

 SUGAR - AS VITAMIN ROBBER?

 The accusation of vitamin robber is not justified.
 Vitamin B1 in our metabolism ensures that sugar is utilised.
-However, this also applies to other carbohydrates, i. e. from bread, potatoes and noodles.
+However, this also aplies to other foods rich in carbohydrates i. e. bread, potatoes and nood-les.
 Our body sources vitamin B1 from a mixed diet.
 One more reason to ensure a balanced and moderate diet with carbohydrates, fats and protein as well as vitamins and minerals.

 SUGAR - A CAUSE OF OBESITY?

 Sugar has no particular characteristics which justify labelling it as a primary cause of obesity.
 On the contrary: The conversion of carbohydrates, and therefore also sugar, into body fat is a process which requires more energy than the conversion of fats from food into body fat.
 Several studies have also shown that the replacement of sugar by other nutrients whilst keeping the same calorie level does not lead to a change in body weight.
 The only people who become fat are those who eat too much as a whole and who take too little exercise.
 One gram of sugar has the same number of calories as one gram of protein, i. e.
 4 kcal, and therefore less than half that of one gram of fat (9 kcal).
-100% NATURAL PRODUCT Sugar is extracted from sugar beet and does not contain any additives SUGAR IS A CARBOHYDRATE Carbohydrates are particularly important because they are our body's preferred source of energy.
-1 GRAM of sugar contains only 4 KCAL.
-A sugar cube doesn't have more than 15 kcal (63 kJ).

 SUGAR - CAUSES CARIES?

 It is not sugar but a lack of oral hygiene which is responsible for tooth decay (caries)!
 All carbohydrates, regardless of whether from apples, bread or rice, encourage the formation of acid in the mouth.
 The type of carbohydrates plays a less important role in the formation of caries than the frequency carbohydrates are consumed and how long these carbohydrates are in contact with the teeth.
 If you clean your teeth regularly (that means at least twice a day) with toothpaste containing fluoride, you can avoid tooth problems.

 DOES SUGAR MAKE PEOPLE ILL?